 Step 3: Pour in the olive oil and season with salt and pepper.
 Mix until all ingredients are well combined.

 - Pick the right type of potatoes.
-For potato salad, you want to use small potatoes with thin skin.
-I used red potatoes here but you can use yellow, white or fingerling potatoes.
-I don't recommend russet potatoes.
+For potato salad, you want to use small potatoes with thin skin, like red or yellow varieties.

-- Cut the potatoes before cooking.
-Make sure to cut the potatoes into quarters before boiling as this will help them hold their shape better when mixing the salad together.
+- Cut the potatoes into quarters before boiling to help them hold their shape better when mixing the salad.

 - Cook the potatoes just until they are fork-tender so they don't fall apart in the salad.